Analysis | Trump’s actions that led to the violence at the Capitol began months ago

 Needless to say, this was not an accurate presentation of mail-in balloting.

 August: After Marjorie Taylor Greene won the Republican nomination for Georgia’s 14th District, Trump offered her his explicit praise.
 That despite Greene’s background, which included expressed support for the sprawling QAnon conspiracy theory.
-The theory holds, among other things, that Trump is fighting a secret war against satanic pedophiles who’ve infiltrated Democratic politics and Hollywood.
+The theory holds, among other things, that Trump is fighting a secret war against satanic pedophiles who have infiltrated Democratic politics and Hollywood.
 In 2019, federal law enforcement identified QAnon as one facet of a rising violent threat posted by conspiracy-theory adherents.

 On Aug.
 19, Trump was asked about QAnon directly.
 His response was similar to his past approach to self-described white nationalists.